5 Tips for Discussing Cultural Diversity at School

 Tip 4: Take a look at yourself in the mirror

-- Invite students to explore Quebec culture through the work of immigrant artists (literature, painting, live performance, film/video, etc.), by playing detective to discover aspects of their own culture of which they weren’t aware.
+- Invite students to explore local arts and culture through the work of immigrant artists (literature, painting, live performance, film/video, etc.), by playing detective to discover aspects of their own culture of which they weren’t aware.

-- Invite them to find the common elements between Quebec culture and the native culture of the artist that they studied.
+- Invite them to find the common elements between local arts and culture and the native culture of the artist that they studied.

 - Encourage them to contact the artists in order to ask them questions or conduct interviews.

-- Ask them to create their own collective work around the theme of “Quebec is…”.
+- Ask them to create their own collective work around the theme of “[Name of location] arts and culture is…”.